Marcel Zajac

-Marcel Dominik Zajac (born April 29, 1998) is a Canadian professional soccer player who plays as a forward for League1 Ontario club Guelph United.
+Marcel Dominik Zajac (born April 29, 1998) is a Canadian professional soccer player who plays as a forward.

 Early life

 Zajac was born in Toronto to Polish parents, and later moved to Mississauga at age three.
 He began playing soccer at age six with local club Erin Mills SC.
 Afterwards, he joined the Sigma FC academy.

 College career

 In 2016, Zajac began attending the University of Akron, where he played for the men's soccer team on a scholarship.
 He scored his first collegiate goal on October 7, 2017 against the Buffalo Bulls.
 In 2018, he helped Akron win the Mid-American Conference title and was named MAC tournament MVP, as well as finishing as runner-ups for the NCAA National Tournament.
 He was named a Second Team All-MAC All-Star in 2018.
 He then spent some time training with Major League Soccer club Columbus Crew.
 After the season, he departed Akron to turn professional, rather than to return for his senior season.